willi-kappler/mandel-rust/README.md

 - Num_cpus: for the `--bench` flag, determine the total number of cpus
 - Scoped threadpool: use scope and thread pool
 - Simple parallel: use scope and thread pool
-- Rayon: using recursive fork-join (divide-and-conquer) call and par_iter_mut
+- Rayon: using recursive divide-and-conquer call with join, use par_iter_mut
 - Rust scoped pool: use scope and thread pool
+- Jobsteal: use scope and thread pool, use join (divide-and-conquer)
-- Jobsteal: use scope and thread pool
+- Kirk + crossbeam: use scope and thread pool

 # Benchmark
 Measured on a Transtec server with the following specs: